silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lab/Lab1-Intro.md

 ```
 - will also need to save the password using the method we used to save the name.

-- Will also set password for enable mode because any user can open `run file` by typing `show run`,
+-  Any user can open run file by typing `show run` and see all the passwords listed, so we will also set a password for enable mode:
 ```
 switch(config)# enable password cisco
-// enable secret will override the enable password, and will encrypt the password // in show run
+// enable secret command will override the enable password, and will encrypt the password in show run config file
 ```

 #### To encrypt all passwords that we have if they are not encrypted: